maths/moodle-qbank_gitsync/doc/webservicesetup.md

+Gitsync is run from and stores question files on your local computer not on the Moodle server.
+First you need to install it and set it up as a plugin within Moodle as described below but then you also need to [download and set it up locally](localsetup.md).

 This plugin requires the [import as new version](https://github.com/maths/moodle-qbank_importasversion) plugin as well.

 # Setting up the Webservice

 - Add the gitsync plugin to Moodle.
 E.g. from the moodle directory clone the code as follows:
     `git clone https://github.com/maths/moodle-qbank_gitsync.git question/bank/gitsync`
+- The repository will default to the `main` branch but you may need to switch to another branch if you're testing new features (e.g. `dev` for initial beta testing).
+In the gitsync directory e.g. `git checkout dev`.
-  Then install the plugin via Moodle.
+- Install the plugin via Moodle.
-- Run the setup script in the cli folder on the Moodle server:
+- Run the setup script in the gitsync cli folder (`yourmoodle/question/bank/gitsync/cli/`) on the Moodle server if you have access:
   - `php webservicesetup.php`
 - Alternatively, perform user set up manually:
   - Create a user `ws-gitsync-user`.
 (Site administration/Users/Add a new user; Username: ws-gitsync-user, First name: Externalgitsync,